Case Study: Futile or Non-Beneficial Treatment

 1. Is it lawful for the clinical team to withdraw Victor’s ventilation?

-Whether or not treatment is futile or non-beneficial is determined on a case-by-case basis by the person’s treating doctor.
+Whether or not treatment is futile or non-beneficial is generally decided on a case-by-case basis by the person’s treating doctor.
 Factors that may be considered in making this decision include:

 - the person’s treatment goals and the likelihood they will be achieved by providing treatment;

-- the risks and benefits of further treatment;
+- the risks, burdens and benefits of further treatment;

 - treatment alternatives; and

-Dr Hughes and his colleagues consider that continuing Victor’s ventilation would be of no benefit, and unlikely to result in significant improvement due to the extent of his injuries and pre-existing conditions.
+Hugh, Emma and their colleagues consider that continuing Victor’s ventilation would be of no benefit, and unlikely to result in significant improvement due to the extent of his injuries and pre-existing conditions.
 They believe that continuing treatment would carry risks and burdens, including that it would be invasive, and could result in Victor enduring further pain and suffering.
 They conclude that even if Victor’s condition improved and he could breathe without ventilation, his quality of life would be impacted by significant cognitive impairment and immobility, with little prospect of further improvement.

 These factors suggest that continuing Victor’s ventilation would be futile and non-beneficial.
 In these circumstances it would be lawful for the clinical team to withdraw Victor’s ventilation.

-In Queensland however, Patrick’s consent would be needed for the clinical team to lawfully withdraw the ventilation.
+In Queensland however, the clinical team would need consent from Victor’s substitute decision‑maker to lawfully withdraw the ventilation.
 The law on consent and futile and non-beneficial treatment is discussed in the next section.

 2. If Patrick disagreed with the clinical team’s decision to withdraw treatment, and insisted that Victor continue to be ventilated, does that request have to be followed?